sataherimonfared/Air-Quality-Agent/README.md

 ## 🧠 Why LangGraph?

-For this recruiter-friendly demo, I chose **LangGraph** because it moves beyond simple "chains" to actual "graphs."
+For this demo, I chose **LangGraph** because it moves beyond simple "chains" to actual "graphs."
 This allows for:
 1.  **State Persistence**: Using `MemorySaver` to maintain data context across multiple analysis steps.
 2.  **Human-in-the-loop (HITL)**: Handled via `interrupt_before`, requiring human approval before finalized alerts.
 3.  **Self-Correction Cycles**: A feedback loop where the agent critiques its own summary and refines it if necessary.